jesusaurus/jenkins-logstash-plugin/README.md

 Pipeline
 ========

-Logstash plugin can be used as a publisher in pipeline jobs:
+Logstash plugin can be used as a publisher in pipeline jobs to send the whole log as a single document.

 ```Groovy
  node('master') {